 “Certainly sir, I do know what off the record means.”

 “Good.
 Dani was given a pill that was four times stronger than she thought.
 Someone wanted her to overdose.
 The reason I brought you in is that someone made an attempt on someone else in her family today and I’m hoping you’ll be able to help us catch him.
 This morning a gift basket was delivered to Victoria Banks.”
 He was surprised as Jeffrey interrupted him.

 “Is Viki alright?”
 Jeffrey moved forward in his chair and put his hands on the desk in front of him.
 He liked Viki and had been assured that her basket was just a token of Carl’s respect, but now he was worried.
 Had he made a mistake?
 Did he send the wrong basket to her?

 “Viki is fine.”
-Bo watched as Jeffrey visibly relaxed upon hearing Viki was okay, but it was obvious now he had knowledge about the baskets.
+Bo watched as Jeffrey visibly relaxed upon hearing Viki was okay, but it was obvious now he had known about the baskets.

 “Oh, thank God.
 When you said someone else in Dani’s family was targeted and then said something about Viki’s basket, I assumed she was the one targeted.”

 “So you know about her basket.
 Would you mind telling me if you saw it being delivered?
 We’re trying to locate the delivery man.”
 Bo waited to hear Jeffrey’s reply.